 BU Content refers to multimedia content that belongs to a fictional universe Big Hit Entertainment is creating as part of BTS' body of work (BU = BTS Universe).
 However, not everything from BTS is part of this universe, so relevant content is marked with either the BU Logo, or "BU Content certified by Big Hit Entertainment" at the end of Youtube video descriptions.

 In fandom circles, the BU is sometimes still referred to as HYYH, which comes from the videos I Need U, Prologue, and Run.
-These videos were part of the album trilogy The Most Beautiful Moment in Life (kor. 화양연화, Hwa Yang Yeon Hwa = HYYH), and are now widely understood as the foundation of the BU, but fandom already recognised they belonged to the same fictional universe before the official introduction of the BU, hence the fanmade name HYYH.
-Even Big Hit still uses HYYH in the name for HYYH the Notes (short: the Notes), which are small pieces of writing similar to diary entries about events on a specific date in the BU, and written from one of the seven characters' point of view.
+These videos are part of the album trilogy The Most Beautiful Moment in Life (kor. 화양연화, Hwa Yang Yeon Hwa → HYYH), and are now widely understood as the foundation of the BU.
+Fans already noticed they belonged to the same fictional universe before the official introduction of the BU, hence the fanmade name HYYH.
+Even Big Hit still uses HYYH in the name for HYYH the Notes (short: the Notes), which are notes about events on a specific date in the BU that are similar to diary entries and written by one of the seven characters.

 For the sake of brevity this list only contains the longest/final versions of content that appears in multiple places (e.g. the Japanese Blood Sweat & Tears teaser is marked as BU Content, but only contains scenes from the MV, so only the MV is listed)

 * Due to a glitch, some browsers don't display the "BU Content certified by Big Hit Entertainment" in the YouTube description, but it's there.